Skip to main content

 How to Hire Amazing Salespeople

-One of my favorite interview questions to ask when I’m looking for salespeople are questions that reveal how curious they are.
-They are because curiosity is generally a hallmark to great sales professional.
-So I ask a lot of questions about curiosity, like, “What’s the last book you read?”
-Or more importantly, “Why should I read the last book you read?”
+One of my favorite interview techniques when hiring great salespeople is to focus on their curiosity.
+Curiosity is often a hallmark of a great sales professional.
+So, I ask questions that reveal just how curious they are.
+For instance, “What’s the last book you read?” or more importantly, “Why should I read the last book you read?”

-By asking questions about what they’re interested in beyond work, I get a better sense of how comfortable they’ll be in environments where they might not know all the answers.
+By asking questions about their interests beyond work, I get a better sense of how comfortable they’ll be in environments where they might not know all the answers.
+This is crucial when hiring great salespeople, because the best sales professionals are those who are constantly learning and adapting.

 For more Hacks, check out our YouTube page.